codemagic-ci-cd/cli-tools/README.md

 # Development

 This project uses [Poetry](https://python-poetry.org/) to manage dependencies.
-So first ensure that your machine has Poetry available.
-Installation instruction can be found from their [docs](https://python-poetry.org/docs/#installation).
+Before starting development, please ensure that your machine has Poetry available.
+Installation instructions can be found from their [docs](https://python-poetry.org/docs/#installation).

-Assuming you've already cloned the [repository](https://github.com/codemagic-ci-cd/cli-tools/) itself, or a fork of it, you can get started by
+Assuming you've already cloned the [repository](https://github.com/codemagic-ci-cd/cli-tools/) itself, or a fork of it, you can get started by running

 ```shell
 poetry install